WordPress to Shopify Migration

 Step 3.
 Run Demo Migration

-Before transferring all your data from Squarespace to Wix, we begin with a demo migration to ensure everything works as expected.
-This trial run gives you a snapshot of how your content—such as products, customers, and orders—will appear once moved to Wix.
+Before transferring all your selected data from WordPress to Shopify, we run a demo migration to make sure the setup works as expected.
+This trial transfer gives you a preview of how sample data such as products, customers, orders, blog posts, pages, images, and other selected entities will appear in your Shopify store.

 Step 4.
 Perform the Full Migration